-Although its presence in many companies is not very widespread yet (a search on Google yields around 700 results), its popularity is on the rise.
+Although its presence is not very widespread yet, its popularity is on the rise.
 At long last, brands from all over the world are beginning to finally realize that a happy company is the way to go.

-Long story short, the Chief Happiness Officer is, as the name would imply, the person responsible for happiness levels within the team and company.
-More traditionally put, their position would be included in the Human Resources department, as it is focused on guaranteeing the wellbeing of the company’s employees.
+A Chief Happiness Officer is, as the name implies, the person responsible for happiness levels within a company.
+Their position would typically be included in the Human Resources department, as it is focused on improving the wellbeing of the company’s employees.

-And although this responsibility falls on the CHO’s shoulders, they never work alone.
-It is up to each and every member of both the directive board and employees to make an effort and actively participate in making this a reality and creating a happy company.
+Although this responsibility falls on the CHO’s shoulders, they never work alone.
+It is up to each and every member of the company, from the board of directors to individual employees, to make an effort and actively participate in creating a happy company.

 The Chief Happiness Officer’s 10 Main Tasks